 The Louisville Monogram Experience Center (MEC) brings designers to Louisville, Kentucky, for two-day experiences to learn about Monogram, the design process, our appliances – and even cook with them!
 We interviewed each designer to learn a little more about their background and design experiences.
 Today we’re featuring Mary Kathryn Strong with Trey Strong Custom Homes and MK Strong Design based in Lubbock, Texas.

 SRFD: How did you become interested in design?

-SRFD: Tell us about this project.
+SRFD: Tell us about a recent project.

-SRFD: What’s a design trend you’re over?
+SRFD: A trend you’re over?

 Mary Kathryn: I’m over all or nothing.
 I don’t like all grey or all taupe.
 Or all white.
 I like to mix and match the grey and tan.
 I think of it like jewelry.
 Gold and silver can be mixed and be timeless.
 I feel the same about a house.

 SRFD: What did you learn during your Monogram experience.

 Mary Kathryn: First of all, I thoroughly enjoyed my Monogram experience.
 I learned more than I could ever imagine about how a dishwasher works 🙂 I thought it was really cool to understand the technology behind refrigeration.
 The cooking experience with the chefs was a great lesson in heating your oven and pans before cooking.
 Most important, I am using Monogram on my next kitchen design project!